 Wool is a natural fiber that is tough and insulating.
 The fibers have millions of micro threads that create small pockets which air will naturally seep into.
 This creates a buffering layer of air that keeps you warm in the winter.
 These pockets also make the fabric very breathable, a gust of wind will also seep through cooling you in the summer.
 A lower thread count in a wool suit will usually mean it is thicker and better at insulating warmth.
 As the thread count increases, the fabric will be more orderly, and resulting in a sheen finish and a slimmer profile.
 These suits are more suitable for the summer, the thinness allowing for wind to easily go through the fabric.
 High thread counts will also be less durable and require extra care.
 If your suit has a high thread count, you will need to be extra careful and gentler than you would a thick wool coat.

 Let’s start here assuming you have a new suit or have cleaned yours since your last outing.
 Make sure to store wool in a cool, dry place.
 It is a natural fiber and like all natural things, heat and moisture do not equal longevity.
 Your wool suit should be hung in a wardrobe for safety.
 Wrap a cloth garment bag around it and you’re really doing it right.
-Make sure that the hangar you use is wide enough to fully support the shoulders, a thin hangar will leave a crease line.
-Wool trousers can be hung over the hangar cross bar or placed folded as long as there is no considerable weight upon it.
+Make sure that the hanger you use is wide enough to fully support the shoulders, a thin hanger will leave a crease line.
+Wool trousers can be hung over the hanger cross bar or placed folded as long as there is no considerable weight upon it.
 Wool is breathable so any scents or aromas in your wardrobe will transfer to your suit.
-If you are worried about moths, Cedar hangars are a natural way to deter pests, and dehumidifying packs will help keep away the moisture that pests enjoy.
+If you are worried about moths, Cedar hangers are a natural way to deter pests, and dehumidifying packs will help keep away the moisture that pests enjoy.